Doronov-IV/learning-programming/code/c#/other-courses/readme.txt

-This is a some other folder.
+This is a some other courses folder.